Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/textbox.md

 ## Managing the Value

 This control is designed to use the WPF [command model](../../command-model/index.md) to maintain the value of the control.
-By default an [ObjectValueCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.ObjectValueCommandParameter) is assigned as the `CommandParameter` of the control.
+By default, an [ObjectValueCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.ObjectValueCommandParameter) is assigned as the `CommandParameter` of the control.

 See the [Interaction with Value Controls](../../command-model/value-controls.md) topic for detailed information on using this command parameter to manage the control's value.